 - Water for kneading

-- Swift rice flour, urad dal and oats powder for 2-3 times.
+- Sift rice flour and urad dal flour for 2-3 times.
 To this add sesame seeds, ajwain, red chili powder, salt and hot ghee.
-Gently using your fingers mix till the mixture resembles bread crumbs.

 - Knead into stiff dough by adding little by little water.
 The dough should be soft enough to pass through the murukku presser.

 - Heat enough oil in a deep frying vessel.
 Grease murukku maker with oil and use small holed disc/attachment.
-Stuff murukku presser with the above kneaded dough till ¾ of its capacity.

-- When the oil is hot enough to fry these jantikalu, reduce the flame.
-Gently press and swirl the murukku maker in the circular motions on top of the oil keeping your hands at same distance.
+- Gently press and swirl the murukku maker in the circular motions on top of the oil keeping your hands at same distance.
 (You need practice to do it).

-- Once you add jantikalu dough to the hot oil, it froths up.
-Slowly the bubbles will subside.
-Now using a slotted spoon gently and very slowly flip it.
+- Now using a slotted spoon gently and very slowly flip it.
 On medium flame fry till both the sides turn nice golden in color.
-Drain and remove from oil.
-Repeat till you complete the dough.

 - Once the jantikalu reach room temperature, store in a clean and dry air tight container.